RAG MusicRanking

 It is a piece we hope choirs who wish to sing with one heart, filled with thoughts for those they hold dear, will take on.

-GREEN APPLE, this track was chosen as the opening theme for the anime Fire Force.
+GREEN APPLE’s signature anime song, released in 2019 as the opening theme for Fire Force.